daffidwilde/matching/paper.md

 In addition to this, Matching has been developed to a high degree of best practices in research software development [@jime2017], and is thoroughly
 documented: [matching.readthedocs.io](https://matching.readthedocs.io).
-Furthermore, the software automatically tested using example, integration, and property-based unit tests with 100% coverage.
+Furthermore, the software is automatically tested using example, integration, and property-based unit tests with 100% coverage.
 The current version of Matching has also been archived on Zenodo [@matching].

 The primary limitations of Matching are the time complexities of the algorithm implementations.
 In practical terms, the running time of any of the algorithms